sparkstartconsulting/IBKR-API-Rust/README.md

 For usage, please see the example implementation in src/bin.manual_tests.rs

+The main structs and traits that clients will use are <b>Client</b> , a struct that is responsible for connecting to TWS or IB Gateway and sending requests,  and <b>Wrapper</b>, a trait that clients will implement that declares callback functions that get called when the application receives messages from the server.

-Example of using client and wrapper.
+<b>Example of using client and wrapper:</b>

-Upon connecting, TWS will send the next valid order ID which will cause the wrapper callback method next_valid_id to be called, which will start sending tests requests to TWS (see the start_requests function in TestWrapper which is called by next_valid_id.
+Upon connecting, TWS will send the next valid order ID which will cause the wrapper callback method next_valid_id to be called, which will start sending tests requests to TWS (see the
+<i>start_requests</i> function in TestWrapper which is called by <i>next_valid_id</i>.

     // TestWrapper implements the Wrapper trait and handles messages sent from TWS let wrapper = Arc::new(Mutex::new(TestWrapper::new()));